arisalissandrakis/correlated-timelines/README.md

 ![fig1](/github_code_and_examples2.png)

-In the above example, the Pearson correlation coefficient and the p-values between the correlated timeline and the timelines to be positively and negatively correlated are $\rho$= , p=. and $\rho$= , p=. respectively.
+In the above example, the Pearson correlation coefficient and the p-values between the correlated timeline and the timelines to be positively and negatively correlated are $\rho$= 0.62, p=.00 and \rho = -0.56, p=.00 respectively.